samjones00/docs/docs/_documentation/ztest.md

 entity state by re-running their Audit History.

-Whilst all Services benefit from the new enhanced Fluent Validation capabilities where all built-in validators can now be applied declaratively, including new support for top-level "Type" validators which can be used to enforce Type Authorization rules directly on DTOs without implementation dependencies.
+Whilst all Services benefit from the new enhanced Fluent Validation capabilities where all built-in validators can now be applied declaratively, including new support for top-level "Type Validators" which can be used to enforce Type Authorization rules directly on DTOs without implementation dependencies.
 Declarative validation rules can also sourced from dynamic sources like an RDBMS where they're both instantly applied at runtime & cached locally for max performance.

-If you're time constrained, skim the ToC below to get a quick overview of what's in this release and to jump directly to features you're interested in:
+If time constrained, skim the ToC below to get a quick overview of what's in this release and jump directly to features you're interested in:

 # Table of Contents